 - What payment types would our customers prefer?

 Involve Staff in the Decision-Making Process

-Lastly, make sure they share with your what their ideal workflow would look like.
-If they could design a process that would really simplify their work, what would it be?
-And even if their vision isn’t 100% possible, what would get them halfway there?
-Take their feedback into account.
+It's also important to ask the AR team what their dream workflow would look like, outside of listing AR challenges such as overdue accounts, debt collection, and manual processing.
+For example, if they could design a process that would really simplify their work, what would it be?
+And even if their vision isn't 100% possible, their feedback can help when reviewing billing software features later on.

 Communicate Goals and Requirements Clearly

-You might already know about some huge inefficiencies at the outset.
-However, reviewing them after understanding the full workflow will give you the opportunity to add anything that was missed.
+You might already know about some considerable inefficiencies in accounts receivable management at the outset.
+However, reviewing them after understanding the entire workflow will allow you to add anything that was missed.